react-cosmos/react-cosmos/docs/plugins/cosmos-plugins.md

 # Cosmos Plugins

-A Cosmos plugin is a wrapper for two plugin types: **server plugins** and **UI plugins**.
+A Cosmos plugin is a wrapper for two plugin types: **Build plugins** and **UI plugins**.
 Each plugin type has a distinct API and runs in a different environment.
 Combining both into a single Cosmos plugin adds full-stack capabilities to React Cosmos with a single package.

 ## Creating a Plugin